Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Error Analysis for the Estimation Procedure

 with $\gamma = 4/(d+4)$, because it highlights the interplay of the parameters that influence the accuracy and can thus guide numerical experiments.

-Finally, we remark that in practice the combination of discrete time observations and numerical integration naturally links $\delta$ and $h$.
-That is, $\delta$ (and hence $n_\delta$) is not arbitrary but has to be such that $\delta = lh$, for $l\in\N$ (or $n_t=ln_\delta$).
-Here the choice $l>1$ could make sense to reduce the computational effort during the integral approximation, while bound \eqref{eq:conv:rate} also suggests to choose $\delta\propto h^{\beta/\alpha}$ so that both error contributions are of the same order.
+Finally, we remark that in practice the combination of discrete time observations and numerical integration naturally links $h$ and $\delta$.
+That is, the numerical integration time step $\delta$ (and hence $n_\delta$) is not arbitrary but has to be such that $\delta = lh$ (or $n_t=ln_\delta$), for some $l\in\N$.
+The choice $l>1$ could then make sense to reduce the computational effort during the integral approximation, while bound \eqref{eq:conv:rate} also suggests to choose $\delta\propto h^{\beta/\alpha}$ so that both error contributions are of the same order.